MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Apple.Licensing.CommonPaywallControl

 This event is used to understand the in-app purchase (IAP) experience for the user.
 It allows us to ensure IAP performs as expected and helps us understand user issues so we can optimize the IAP experience.
 Collection occurs through one of the following sub-events.

+- **Office.iOS.Paywall.BottomSheet.Stats** - Usage telemetry to measure how many users expanded/dismissed bottom sheet UI of subscription-plan (SKU) chooser screen.
+The data is used to understand usage of the SKU chooser and optimize the in-app purchase experience in future versions.

+   The following fields are collected:
+   - **isExpanded** - Bool - true when user expanded the bottom sheet.
+   - **isDimissed** - Bool - true if user dismissed the drawer.

 - **Office.iOS.Paywall.Paywall.Presented** - Data is collected when paywall control is shown to the user.
 The data is used to build a view to measure the conversion rate at every step and ensure that the user interface is performing as expected with users experiencing minimal friction during the purchase experience.

    The following fields are collected:
+  - **CPCVersion** - Integer -The version of customer paywall control we are presenting.
+We determine this based on experiment flag.
   - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”
   - **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?
   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session